White Sox vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the White Sox have posted a mark of 2-4.
+- In seven games as the underdog over the last 10 matchups, the White Sox have posted a mark of 2-5.

 - In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total four times.

-- The White Sox have put together a 1-2-0 record against the spread over their previous 10 contests (bookmakers set runlines in three of those games).
+- The White Sox have gone 1-1-0 against the runline over their past 10 contests (two of those matchups had a runline set by bookmakers).

 White Sox Betting Records & Stats

-- The White Sox have been victorious in 20, or 35.1%, of the 57 contests they have been chosen as underdogs in this season.
+- The White Sox have won in 20, or 34.5%, of the 58 contests they have been named as odds-on underdogs this year.

-- This season, Chicago has won 16 of its 47 games, or 34%, when it's the underdog by at least +100 on the moneyline.
+- Chicago is 2-1 this season when entering a game as the underdog by +185 or more on the moneyline.

-- The White Sox have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the White Sox have a 35.1% chance of walking away with the win.

-- Games involving Chicago have gone over the total set by oddsmakers in 41 of 94 chances this season.
+- So far this season, Chicago and its opponents have hit the over in 42 of its 95 games with a total.

 - In 12 games with a line this season, the White Sox have a mark of 6-6-0 against the spread.